64 North Country Road, Smithtown, NY 11757

 - Attraction Type: dining

-Location of handicapped spaces: near ramp to entrance
+Location of accessible spaces: close to ramp to accessible entrance

 Surface of lot: paved